Making it easier to grow your law firm

 Many start-up business plans rely heavily on the team’s ability to bring existing clients to the new firm.
 Be realistic.
 How long-term has the relationship been?
 How engaged are you with corporate clients – how many different individuals do you have relationships with?
 Do current clients work with you on a continuing (eg retainer) basis – or is the relationship more transactional?

-Michael Burne"Founding a law firm, you’ll have 101 tasks to plan and complete.
+Headshot of Michael Burne"Founding a law firm, you’ll have 101 tasks to plan and complete.
 So don’t lose sight of your competitive advantage.
 What are you doing that is different and better for your clients?"

 Michael Burne, chief executive, Bamboo Platform